niklasmelin/nibepi-homeassistant/README.md

   For _Home Assistant_ to be able to subscribe and to publish messages to the mqtt broker an integration must be added and configured.
   [Home Assistant - Add integration - MQTT](HomeAssistant-mqtt-settings.md)

+## Contribution
+You are most welcome to add more examples on how the _nibepi_ integration can be utilized with Home Assistant to create or enhance smart functions.
+- For simpler things, the report Issue function here might be sufficient.
+- For more advanced things, please fork the repository and make a pull request.